core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The byte 'y' of the OSCORE Option value, if present.

 * The nonce conveyed in the 'old_nonce' field of the OSCORE Option value, if present.
-When present, its size ranges from 1 to 16 bytes as indicated in the ’y’ byte, and is typically of 8 bytes.
+When present, its size ranges from 1 to 16 bytes as indicated in the 'y' byte, and is typically of 8 bytes.

 * The 'Partial IV' parameter of the OSCORE Option value, in a CoAP response message that is a KUDOS message.